Real Estate Taxation – 11 hrs. CPE

 1. Identify basic type of income and the “buckets” of income and loss under §469 that can control what a taxpayer can deduct against other income.

-2. Recognize the suspension of disallowed losses noting how it relates to passive losses, and specify the special rules for types of transfers that are not deemed to be fully taxable dispositions.
+2. Recognize the suspension of disallowed losses and how it relates to passive losses, and specify the special rules for types of transfers that are not deemed to be fully taxable dispositions.

-3. Identify taxpayers subject to §469 noting whether clients fall into one of the categories of taxpayers who are subject to the passive loss rules.
+3. Identify taxpayers subject to §469 and whether clients fall into one of the categories of taxpayers who are subject to the passive loss rules.

 4. Specify ways that a taxpayer can avoid having an activity become subject to the passive loss limits identifying the requirements for each, and recognize the effects of the §469 limitations on credits and losses from passive activities.